 Outdoor Electric Fireplaces

 For those who love the idea of having a fire in an outside setting – there is an option for you.
-Only outdoor-rated fireplaces can be used outside.
+Only the best outdoor-rated electric fireplaces can be used outside.
 You cannot use standard electric fireplaces outdoors, nor can they be modified to do so.
 There are two common options when it comes to buying an outdoor-rated electric fireplace; the Panorama Series Deep-Built Outdoor Electric Fireplaces by Amantii, and the Touchstone 80017 Sideline Outdoor Built-In Electric Fireplace.

 Some people desire the look and feel of a real flame.
 Gel fireplaces are a mix of electric and traditional – they produce a real flame, but the downside is that they also emit fumes.
 They are not recommended unless you are seeking installation convenience without an electric requirement.